WadhwaniAI/StudentDropoutEWS/README.md

 ---

 - To train a model, execute `main.py` using `train` mode as illustrated below.
+- Output artifacts include train and val dataframes with prediction columns, metric plots, and JSON with loss curve values.
 - All artifacts are saved in the created experiment directory (created using `config.exp.root_exps`).
 - If a directory of JSON configs is provided, experiments run in a loop.